 - Can enhance self-esteem for individuals with a history of educational failure

 - TTRS is appropriate as a typing course for children (6-7+) and adults who wish to learn the skill of keyboarding.
 It is part of the National Curriculum for Schools and Colleges.

 - Keys introduced sequentially following a phonics program

 - Small, incremental steps delivered at the pace of the learner

 - Multi-sensory learning - students see, hear and type each word

 - Structured wordlists based on the book 'Alpha to Omega'

-- Multi-sensory Orton and Gillingham approach to reading and spelling
+- Multi-sensory Orton-Gillingham approach to reading and spelling

-- Sight words, Capital letters, full stops and whole sentences
+- Sight words, uppercase letters, punctuation and whole sentences

 TTRS is designed to benefit: